Code-Institute-Submissions/MemoryGame-2/README.md

     - Showing time left to the end of the game.
 - A function that prevents choosing the same picture by the user.

+# Features left implement
+- A contact form to conatct the developer.
+- Pause button.

 # Testing